am-eskandari/comp2216-user-guide-project/docs/index.md

 ## Software Requirements

-For this project, you will need [**Microsoft Excel**](https://www.microsoft.com/en-ca/microsoft-365/excel) (2016 or later verion) installed.
+For this project, you will need [**Microsoft Excel**](https://www.microsoft.com/en-ca/microsoft-365/excel) (2016 or later version) installed.

 > The instructions in this user guide are primarily based on the Microsoft Excel interface for Windows.
-Although, the core concepts and steps can be applied to Excel on macOS or other platforms with minor adjustments, we will not be convering that in this guide.
+Although, the core concepts and steps can be applied to Excel on macOS or other platforms with minor adjustments, we will not be covering that in this guide.

 ## Procedures Overview